Cheap Internet for Seniors

 » Learn More: Best Cable TV for Seniors

-Cox is a solid contender if you live in the service area.
+Cox is a solid contender if you live in the company’s service area.
 Offering cheap internet, stellar customer support, no contracts, and a 30-day money-back guarantee, Cox is a budget-friendly option for seniors on a fixed income.
 Many providers require a long-term contract, so we appreciate Cox’s flexibility.

 We also like the Cox mobile app, which offers features similar to other providers, such as AT&T and CenturyLink.
 We could chat with customer support, manage our account, run a speed test, view our data usage, reset our equipment, and more